-Adopt a Resolution Recommending that the City Council Conditionally Approve a Planned Community Permit and a Development Review Permit to construct a new four-story, 75,358 square foot, 153-room hotel, replacing an existing 71-room hotel; a Provisional Use Permit to allow a Hotel Use and a Parking Reduction; and a Heritage Tree Removal Permit to allow removal of a tree on a 0.97-acre site located at 2300 West El Camino Real (Exhibit 1 to the EPC Staff Report).
+- 1. Adopt a Resolution Conditionally Approving a Planned Community Permit and a Development Review Permit to Construct a New Four-Story, 75,358 Square Foot, 153-Room Hotel, Replacing an Existing 71-Room Hotel; a Provisional Use Permit to Allow a Hotel Use and a Parking Reduction; and a Heritage Tree Removal Permit to Allow Removal of One Heritage Tree on a 0.97-Acre Site Located at 2300 West El Camino Real, to be read in title only, further reading waived (Attachment 1 to the Council report). - 2.
+Adopt a Resolution Ordering the Vacation of a Public Service Easement at 2300 West El Camino Real, to be read in title only, further reading waived (Attachment 2 to the Council report).